 Once you submit your application, we will immediately proceed to review the specifics of your promotion, before submitting it with the relevant state(s).

 Our job is then to ensure smooth and fast approval.
 If the state(s) have any questions that we can’t answer on your behalf, we will contact you to discuss.
-Once approved, we will auto-email you the permit certificates and approval numbers.
+Once approved, we will auto-email you any permit certificates and approval numbers.

 You can log back in to TPAL, at any time, to view what you need to do after the competition starts (eg publish the winners or perform an unclaimed prize draw).
 This same list of tasks is also automatically emailed to you.